vorpal56/league-theory-crafter/README.md

 * [nginx](https://nginx.org/en/#basic_http_features) -  Web server for delivering application content.
 * [Python 3](https://docs.python.org/3/) - Scripting and web scraping for up to date data.

 \*Note: MongoDB might not be required.
-We can store the data on S3 or directly on our server since data is JSON and it's just the way data is organized.
+It's probably easier to store the data on S3 or directly on our server since data is JSON and it's just the way data is organized.
 ## Getting Started
 You will need [Node.js](https://nodejs.org/en/) to run this project, [npm](https://www.npmjs.com/) (which comes with Node.js during installation), and [Angular 10+](https://angular.io/).
 I will be using [yarn](https://classic.yarnpkg.com/en/docs/install/#windows-stable) in the root and `server` directory to run commands.
 1. `npm install -g @angular/cli`